Ballot, manifesto, party, pledge, swing...

 Prime Minister of the United Kingdom - the person who is leader of the country and moves into 10 Downing Street.
 It's usually the leader of the biggest political party.

-Referendum - a type of vote where voters are given the chance to decide on a major issue, by voting yes or no. One of the big issues this election is whether there should be a referendum on the UK being in the European Union.
+Referendum - a type of vote where voters are given the chance to decide on a major issue, by voting yes or no. This type of election doesn't elect any people, it simply lets politicians know how the country thinks about a single issue.

 Returning officer - the person chosen to make sure the area's vote goes smoothly and is done fairly.
 He or she will also announce the result.

 Seat - when a candidate wins and becomes an MP, they win a 'seat' in the Houses of Parliament.